angrybacon/doomsday-wiki/markdown/chapters/02-ddft/03-dd-vs-hate.md

 ### Example 4

 How about Stifle?
-Stifle is unaffected by Veil of Summer, stops both ways you'd try to win (Oracle and storm), but it won't stop you from drawing your pile.
+Stifle is unaffected by Veil of Summer, stops both ways you'd try to win (Oracle and _Storm_), but it won't stop you from drawing your pile.

 > Ponder in hand - {U}{U}{U}{B}, 2 life